gaia-platform/gaia-docs/articles/rulesets-writing-rules.md

 When a transaction aborts, usually due to a conflict with another transaction, the aborted Rule is automatically rescheduled for execution by the Rules Engine.
 For example, two concurrent transactions might change the same field value.
 In this case, the first one to commit 'wins,’ and the second one must re-execute.

 In the declarative system, rules based on field changes are the only mechanism for moving from one Rule to the next; there is no explicit control flow.
-A single rule, particularly if it has multiple statements, might cause several other rules to fire.
+A single Rule, particularly if it has multiple statements, might cause several other rules to fire.

 ## Parallelism